After a revelation in March 2019, we took a look into narcissistic personality disorders (NPDs) for answers. We soon came across covert narcissism.

 Why?
 As that’s where they receive the adulation they crave.
 It also props up their fragile ego issues.

-Over time (potentially decades) they’ll gradually turn and let their volatile, controlling, and poisonous true self out.
+Over time (and it can be over decades) they’ll gradually turn and let their volatile, controlling, and poisonous true self emerges.
 And that’ll involve psychologically destroying their target.

 The response from the victim is to either put up with the exhausting and demoralising abuse, or fight back and challenge them.